Sequential Monte Carlo with transformations: Sequential Bayesian inference under the coalescent

-A video showing the evolution of the majority rule consensus tree (and the marginal likelihood estimate) through all iterations of the SMC, using the default configuration, is included in the Supplementary Information.
+A video showing the evolution of the majority rule consensus tree (and the marginal likelihood estimate) through all iterations of the SMC, using the default configuration, can be found at\\https://www.youtube.com/watch?v=pSDK9ajm2OY.